csci4950tgt/utils/README.md

 You must have the relevent .env files to run the app locally or with docker-compose.

 - If running with docker-compose, copy the .env.template from this `utils` repo to a local .env file in the same directory as the docker-compose.yml file AND make sure the information in it is correct (the `GOOGLE_SAFE_BROWSING_API_KEY` should be shared with you in some way).
-- If running locally, make sure that you have a filled-in .env file inside the `honeyclient`.
+- If running each service individually, make sure you have the respective .env file filled-in.

 ## Running web app with docker-compose